verida/vault-auth-landing-page/README.md

 ## Deployment

-This is deployed to AWS Amplify on merge to `main`
+This is deployed to AWS Amplify on merge to `main`.
+You can run `deploy.sh` to do this merge.

 ## AWS Amplify Redirects